KeremAR/proxmox-k3s/README.md

 *   **Automated Analysis**: Between steps, `AnalysisTemplate` resources run automated health checks.
 If a check fails, the rollout is automatically aborted and rolled back.
 *   **Manual Promotion**: The rollout pauses for manual verification before proceeding with further traffic shifting, giving you full control over the release.

+### ☸️ Kubernetes & Helm Configuration

+The entire application stack is packaged as a single, configurable Helm chart located in `helm-charts/todo-app`.

+*   **Core Components Deployed by Helm**:
+    *   **Application Services**: The `frontend`, `user-service`, and `todo-service` are deployed as Argo `Rollout` resources.
+    *   **Databases**: Two PostgreSQL instances (`user-db` and `todo-db`) are deployed as `StatefulSet`s to ensure persistent data and stable network identities.
+    *   **Networking**: Each component gets a `ClusterIP` service for internal communication, and an `Ingress` resource exposes the application externally.
+    *   **Configuration**: A `ConfigMap` is used to manage the `Caddyfile` for the frontend's internal reverse proxy.

+*   **Environment-Specific Configuration**:
+    *   The chart uses a layered approach for configuration.
+The base `values.yaml` provides defaults.
+    *   `values-staging.yaml` and `values-prod.yaml` override the defaults for specific environments, allowing for different resource limits, replica counts, and ingress hostnames.
+    *   Image tags are intentionally not defined in these files.
+They are passed in by the ArgoCD `Application` manifests, following GitOps best practices.

+*   **Frontend Internal Reverse Proxy**:
+    *   The `frontend` pod runs a Caddy webserver that does more than just serve static files.
+It also acts as an internal reverse proxy, routing API calls from the web UI to the correct backend services (`user-service` or `todo-service`).
+This simplifies Ingress configuration and keeps routing logic coupled with the frontend.

 ---

 ## 📖 Table of Contents